stephengold/Maud/README.md

 Move the 3-D cursor to a new location by clicking LMB on an object in the view: either the model or its platform.
-The 3-D cursor doesn't attach to other objects, so moving or altering objects in the scene won't move the 3-D cursor.
+The 3-D cursor doesn't attach to other objects, so moving or altering objects in the scene doesn't affect the 3-D cursor.
 The "Cursor Tool" (selected using "View -> Scene options -> Cursor") can alter the appearance of the 3-D cursor.